The documentation you're currently reading is for version 3.1.0. Click here to view documentation for the latest stable

 WebUI Access on Private Networks¶

-If you are installing StackStorm on a host you don’t have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may find you have some level of difficulty connecting to the webui.
+If you are installing StackStorm on a host you don’t have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may find you have some difficulty connecting to the Web UI.

-Simply creating an SSH tunnel through a bastion host, and then hit a URL on localhost, such as https://localhost:8443/ will fail.
+Simply creating an SSH tunnel through a bastion host, and then using a URL on localhost, such as https://localhost:8443/ will fail.
 You will see an error message such as

 Unable to reach auth

-Because of the way the webui authentication works, the browser will likely be provided with URLs for the auth service that don’t actually map to your “tunnel URLs”.
+This is due to the way the Web UI authentication works, where the browser will be provided with URLs for the authentication service that don’t map to your tunnel address.

-don’t have the ability to set up a VPN between your networks, the simplest solution is to ssh -N -D 7654 bastion_host.
+If you don’t have the ability to set up a VPN between your networks, the simplest solution is to ssh -N -D 7654 bastion_host.